-3.1.3 Calculation of contribution for water scheme projects other than new source projects
+3.1.3 Calculation of contribution for water scheme projects other than new source projects:

-- c = capital expenditure that includes a growth component - s = subsidies, if any - = replacement cost of any infrastructure replaced - d = depreciated replacement cost of any infrastructure replaced - n = total estimated number of household units in the area planned to be serviced as at the end of the LTP period - w = water connection size factor (for calculating water development contributions) - $\mathbf{r{t-a}}$ = funding rate applied in respect of each year from the time of the works being carried out.
+c = capital expenditure that includes a growth component

+n = total estimated number of household units in the area planned to be serviced as at the end of the LTP period.

+W = water connection size factor (for calculating water development contributions)

+r t-a = funding rate applied in respect of each year from the time of the works being carried out.

-$$((c-s) - (r-d)) \times (1/n) \times w$$
+$$((c-s)-(r-d)) \times (1/n) \times w$$